rubyforgood/coral/README.md

 We would love to have your help!

 To get started, check out the [CONTRIBUTING](CONTRIBUTING.md) doc for technical and process instructions, and be sure to read our [Code of Conduct](code-of-conduct.md).
+Read [DESIGN](DESIGN.md) for a description of the overall project architecture and patterns.

 ## License